abbreviatedman/diner/README.md

 Want to help?
 Do one of those things!

-Have your own ideas for how to improve diner?
+Have your own ideas for how to improve DinerJS?
 Do one of _those_ things.

 Later!
 -Colin